 If you’re still single, it’s a good idea to talk honestly about your financial goals with the people you date.
 This way, you can find out if you’re on the same page financially before you commit to a relationship that could be going nowhere.

 If you’re already married, it’s not too late to sit down with your spouse and have a serious conversation about your financial needs and goals.
 They’re more likely to be on board with your financial plans if you hammer them out together as a team.

 Unfortunately, following all these rules to the letter doesn’t guarantee you’ll end up a millionaire.
-For instance, if you choose a career you love, but it just doesn’t pay much, it will be hard to save very much out of your low income no matter how frugally you live.
-Even if you start early and invest wisely, you won’t be able to accumulate as much wealth as your better-paid peers who are following the same plan.
+For instance, if you find a job you love, but it only pays minimum wage, it will be hard to save much out of your low income no matter how frugally you live.
+Even if you start early and invest wisely, you won’t accumulate as much wealth as your better-paid peers can on the same plan.

 However, even if living like the invisible rich isn’t enough for you to get ahead, it will certainly stop you from falling behind.
-Living within your means, steering clear of debt, and sensibly investing the money you save can’t guarantee you wealthy old age, but it can keep you from ending up in the poorhouse.
+Living within your means, steering clear of debt, and sensibly investing the money you save can’t absolutely guarantee you a wealthy old age.
+But at the very least, it can keep you from ending up in the poorhouse.